-- ARF Workshop on Enhancing Regional Cooperation to Address Challenges Posed by Illicit Drugs by Thailand and New Zealand, 11-12 February 2015, Bangkok, Thailand - 2.
-ARF Workshop on Precursor Chemicals and Synthetic Drugs by Thailand and Canada, 12-13 February 2015, Bangkok, Thailand
+- 1. ARF Workshop on Enhancing Regional Cooperation to Address Challenges Posed by Illicit Drugs by Thailand and New Zealand, 11-12 February 2015, Bangkok, Thailand - 2.
+ARF Workshop on Precursor Chemicals and Synthetic Drugs, by Thailand and Canada, 12-13 February 2015, Bangkok, Thailand

-3. Concept Development Workshop on ARF Transnational Threat Informationsharing Center (ATTIC) (proposed by United States and Thailand), February 2016, Bangkok, Thailand
+- 3. Concept Development Workshop on ARF Transnational Threat Informationsharing Center (ATTIC), by United States and Thailand, February 2016, Bangkok, Thailand - 4.
+ARF Workshop on the Establishment of the ARF Transnational Threat Informationsharing Center (ATTIC), by Thailand and the United States, 6-7 March 2017, Bangkok, Thailand